Privacy & Cybersecurity, Faculty and Staff Email Auto-forwarding Retirement FAQ

 What did the problem look like when we started?

-A few thousand employees forwarded their official email via mail rules or electronic directory editor (EDE).
+Roughly two thousand employees forwarded their official email via O365 e-mail rules or electronic directory editor (EDE).
 There were two concerns:

 What did the university do about it?

 The university implemented a new policy restricting email auto-forwarding for employees on October 5, 2021.
 This required new email habits for those used to fielding their official work email from other places, or with different solutions.

 To prepare, the Chief Privacy and Security Officer, Tech Services, and partners all around the university did 4 things: